Overview

 Delayed sleep phase is caused by a person's internal clock being out of sync with the environment.
 Your internal clock lets you know when it's time to sleep and when it's time to wake.
 Known as circadian rhythm, your internal clock is on a 24-hour cycle.
 Cues in the environment influence the sleep-wake cycle.
 These cues include light, darkness, eating and physical activity.

 The exact cause of delayed sleep phase isn't known.
 But circadian rhythms can be delayed in teenagers for biological reasons.
-Staying up late to do homework, watch TV or use the internet can make the sleep delay worse.
+Staying up late to do homework, watch TV or spend time online can make the sleep delay worse.

 Risk factors

 Delayed sleep phase can affect children and adults of any age.
-However, delayed sleep phase is more common among teenagers and young adults.
+However, the condition is more common among teenagers and young adults.

 8. Burgess HJ, et al. Drugs used in circadian sleep-wake rhythm disturbances.
 Sleep Medicine Clinics.
 2022; doi:10.1016/j.jsmc.2022.06.007.